2023 Malaysia Super League: Coaching changes

 Note: Flags indicate national team as has been defined under FIFA eligibility rules.
 Players may hold more than one non-FIFA nationality.

 Foreign players

-Southeast Asia (SEA) players are required to have acquired at least 3 international caps for their senior national team with no period restriction on when they are earned while those who has less than 3 international caps will be subjected to MFL approval.
+Southeast Asian (SEA) players who have acquired at least 3 international caps for their senior national team can play in the Super League without any restrictions.
+However, SEA players with less than 3 international caps must be approved by the Malaysian Football League (MFL).

-All team in the Super League can register nine foreign players, but allowed only five import players to be fielded, which is three plus one Asian player and one ASEAN player.
-In addition, at any one time while only one import player can be on the bench.
+Each team in the Super League can register 9 foreign players, but only 5 import players can be fielded at any one time.
+The 5 import players must consist of 3 foreign players, 1 Asian player, and 1 ASEAN player.
+Only 1 import player can be on the bench.

 Note: Flags indicate national team as defined under FIFA eligibility rules.
 Players may hold more than one FIFA and non-FIFA nationality.